sheodox/jimaku-player/CONTRIBUTING.md

 1. Copy a long mp4 video file to `static/test-video.mp4`, your subtitles will play over this video in the simulated environment.
 1. Run `npm run dev` to start Webpack in watch mode
-1. Run `npm run dev-server` to start a test server which simulates a video player.
+1. Run `npm run dev-server` to start a test server to serves your video on a test page, along with the compiled script, avoiding the need to interact with VRV or Tampermonkey for the bulk of the development workflow.
 1. Open a web browser to `http://localhost:3500`

 ### Development